 DRUG TESTING IN THE TEXAS WORKPLACE: Everything You Need to Know

-Under Texas and federal laws, there is almost no limitation at all on the right of private employers to adopt drug and alcohol testing policies for their workers.
-Government employers are not so free, due mainly to court decisions holding that testing employees without showing some kind of compelling justification violates government employees’ rights to be safe from unreasonable searches and seizures.
-Drug testing is not for everyone.
-A company should do it only aer careful consideration of many factors, including applicable statutes and regulations, contract or insurance requirements, and combatting some perceived problem with substance abuse among the workers.
+In Texas, there is almost no limitation on the right of private employers to adopt drug and alcohol testing policies for their workers.
+However, there is specific documentation needed for a successful TWC unemployment claim (see below for more specific information).
+Government employers do not have them same freedom, due mainly to court decisions holding that testing employees without showing some kind of compelling justification violates government employees’ rights to be safe from unreasonable searches and seizures.

 Most policies start out by emphasizing in positive terms the need for safety in the workplace and adherence to job requirements and work quality, and go on to cite goals such as improving safety and productivity.
 The policy should address certain questions: